 Once we are finished with our blasting process, we use air pressure to blow off the dust created by the paint and blasting media, paying special attention to cracks and crevices such as trunk wheel wells and insides of doors.

 The amount of time to remove paint from a vehicle varies due to different types of paint, number of layers, type of primer and amount of body filler.
 The quality, type and thickness of the sheet metal also effects the time.

-Abrasive blasting can be used to strip paint from old bike frames and metal lawn furniture, even removing calcium deposits.
-You can check out our FAQ for more information about What is abrasive blasting? or What is Soda Blasting and Why Should I Do It?
+Abrasive blasting can be used to strip paint from old bike frames and metal lawn furniture, it even removes calcium deposits.
+See our FAQ for more information about What is abrasive blasting?

 With offices in Milton and Ottawa, we are happy to service not only the Greater Toronto area and eastern Ontario, but also the entire of Ontario and beyond.
 Give us a call today.